The question this post solves is how to enforce that your WPF application has only one instance?

 You can find a WPF sample application here.

 That’s it for now,

-Arik Poznanski is a Senior Consultant and Instructor at Sela Technology Center.
+Arik Poznanski is a senior software developer at Verint.
 He completed two B.Sc. degrees in Mathematics & Computer Science, summa cum laude, from the Technion in Israel.

 Arik has extensive knowledge and experience in many Microsoft technologies, including .NET with C#, WPF, Silverlight, WinForms, Interop, COM/ATL programming, C++ Win32 programming and reverse engineering (assembly, IL).